rkapl123/rkapl123.github.io/README.md

 ## DBAddin

-DBAddin (the current working version being a legacy VB6 COM Addin) is an Excel-Addin providing two main functions:
+DBAddin (the current working version being a legacy VB6 COM Addin) is an Excel-Addin, providing two main functions:

 - Userdefined functions (DBFuncs) for database querying.
 This is opposed to the integrated MS-Query, which is stored statically in the worksheet and has serious limitations in terms of querying possibilities and constructing parameterized queries (MS-Query allows parameterized queries only for simple queries that can be displayed graphically).
 Also included is a possibility for filling "data bound" controls (ComboBoxes and Listboxes) with data from queries.
 Further useful functions for working with database data are included as well.